patgeitner/nasa-coral-health-observation/README.md

 A Google Earth Engine account is needed in order to access the satellite data.
 Proceed to https://earthengine.google.com to create an account.

 ## Data Collection
 To collect the satellite data needed to build the models for coral presence, data from Allen Coral Atlas' bethic map is needed.
 See the **SetupAllenCoralData** Jupyter Notebook to create the coral dataset.

-To collect the satellite data need to build the bleaching model, data from the Global Coral Bleaching Database is used.
-Now that the two essential coral files are setup, utilizing the **CollectSatelliteData** Jupyter Notebook will collect data for each of the satellites and merge them together.
+To collect the satellite data needed to build the bleaching model, data from the Global Coral Bleaching Database is used.

+After both these essential coral data files are setup, utilizing the **CollectSatelliteData** Jupyter Notebook will collect data for each of the satellites and merge them together.

 ## Modeling